7 Interesting Animals in Jamaica – You May Not Know

 The body of the Jamaican today is covered with eye-catchy emerald green plumage with a contrasting red patch on its throat.
 Their underparts are in different light shades, and this colorful bird is an extra addition to the tropical island.

-Where to spot the Jamaican Tody in Jamaica?
+Where to spot the Jamaican Tody wildlife in Jamaica?

 These small Caribbean birds are commonly observed in the woodlands and forest edges, where they float in the air to catch insects.